gouverneurp/eVAS/README.md

 # Statement of need

 <!---Self-reports -> VAS-->
 Self-report measures are one of the most popular tools used to measure personality because of their practicality and extensive research support.
 In particular, VASs are used as simple tools to provide single index measures, with the majority of research using VASs focusing on obtaining health states.
-Examples include the measurement of pain, but also several other applications such as the estimation of hunger or emotions such as fear (of childbirth) or anxiety.
+Examples include the measurement of pain, but also several other applications such as the estimation of hunger or emotions such as anxiety.
 <!---need for VAS (pain) to automate-->
 While paper-based solutions are easy to implement, they lack the continuity, scalability and automation that are of paramount importance in most areas of research.
 To overcome these problems, research could benefit from software that implements self-report scales.
 Electronic versions could help to automate data collection, allow continuous recording with accurate timestamps where reaction times are critical, and be used in large studies.
 <!--- Use case: Can be used for automated pain recognition -> CoVAS is importance-->